Information Specifically for Expected Graduates from the College of Graduate Studies (only for Masters, Specialist, EDD, or PHD candidates)

-There will be one ceremony for all expected graduates on Saturday, August 12, 2017.
+There will be two ceremonies for expected graduates on Saturday, December 16.

 - Attendance at Commencement Ceremony